-Pinterest is often undervalued by social media marketers, and considered an unnecessary component of a marketing strategy -- unfortunately, if this is true for your team, you could be missing out on a major source of traffic and income.
+Pinterest is often undervalued by social media marketers and considered an unnecessary component of a marketing strategy -- unfortunately, if this isn't the case for your team, you could be missing out on a major source of traffic and income.

 Pinterest offers plenty of unique opportunities for marketers to reach leads and influence consumer purchasing behavior.
 In fact, Pinners are more likely to grocery shop online.
 If you're interested in exploring how Pinterest advertising can help you attract customers, keep reading.

 All of which is to say -- a paid advertising strategy for Pinterest isn't such a bad idea, and could help bolster your organic presence by gaining traction with potential buyers, and improving brand recognition.

 Pinterest Advertising Cost